 Energinet reserves the right, in special circumstances, to extend the time for Energinet to process of Capacity Orders and the duration of Capacity Orders not answered by Energinet in accordance with the Booking Procedure.
 In such case, the Shippers must be informed of this as soon as possible via the Shipper Administrator.

-If the Shipper does not receive a reply in relation to the Capacity Order within 1 Hour after its submission (and Energinet has not declared an extension of the time limit for processing Capacity Orders on Energinet Online by referring to special circumstances, see above), the Booking Procedure shall be considered not to be in force, and the Shipper must use the default procedure set out in clause 5.4.
+If the Shipper does not receive a reply in relation to the Capacity Order within 1 Hour after its submission (and Energinet has not declared an extension of the time limit for processing Capacity Orders by referring to special circumstances, see above), the Booking Procedure shall be considered not to be in force, and the Shipper must use the default procedure set out in clause 5.4.
 If the Shipper considers the Booking Procedure not to be in force, the Shipper must inform Energinet of this without undue delay.

 The Manual Procedure